 By Cathie Penhey.

-Do you cringe just a little when you think about how your brand is currently perceived?
+Do you cringe just a little when you think about your brand perception?

 Perhaps your image has become a bit outdated.
 Maybe your brand feels a little vanilla – plain, bland and like many others – not distinctive.
 Or does your brand have a split personality, with more than one character and behaving very differently at different times?

 There are probably many strengths to your brand, but perhaps customer perceptions of your brand are less than ideal.
-So how do you change perceptions of your brand?
+So how do you change your brand is currently perceived?

 Examine the Reality